 - 4.1 All students are full-time students.
 Part-time enrolments will not be accepted at any level. - 4.2 Attendance on all school days is compulsory. - 4.3 Students are required to attend all classes. - 4.4 Senior students may have the opportunity to undertake courses outside the school eg recreation, general studies.
-Any costs involved must be met by the student. - 4.5 All students will sit school examinations. - 4.6 All students in Year 11, 12 and 13 and some students in Year 10 will sit external examinations in all subjects.
-Every student in those subjects where external examinations are offered will have external examinations as part of his programme. - 4.7 All students will be required to take part in other school events and activities eg daily assembly, annual Prizegiving, ANZAC Service, Athletic Championships and Marching and Road Race. - 4.8 All students will be encouraged to take part in the wide range of co-curricular sporting and cultural activities offered by the school.
+Any costs involved must be met by the student. - 4.5 All students will sit school examinations. - 4.6 All students in Year 11, 12 & 13 and some students in Year 10 will sit external examinations in all subjects.
+Every student in those subjects where external examinations are offered will have external examinations as part of his programme. - 4.7 All students will be required to take part in other school events and activities eg daily assembly, annual prize giving, ANZAC service, athletic sports and road race. - 4.8 All students will be encouraged to take part in the wide range of co-curricular sporting and cultural activities offered by the school.
 They must ensure the correct uniform is worn and that financial commitments are met. - 4.9 Students must attend school the day prior to any co-curricular or school activity in order to be considered for participation.
-Where co-curricular or school activities occur in the evening, students must also attend school on that day. - 5 The school day begins at 8:40 am and concludes at 3:20 pm, or when school obligations have been met. - 6 Students are under the control of the school on the way to or from school, or at any event organised by the school.
-Travel to and from school: No student has permission to be a passenger in a vehicle driven by a PNBHS student unless specific permission has been granted (see 15.3). - After school: students should leave the grounds by 4:00 pm unless taking part in co-curricular activities, detentions or other prearranged activity.
-(Students choosing to wear school uniform outside school hours must meet the grooming standards of the school).

-8 Behaviour in class:

-- 8.1 Students are expected to behave in a courteous manner at all times. - 8.2 Students may not eat in class. - 8.3 Students will stand when the class teacher first enters the room. - 8.4 Students will stand when staff or visitors enter the room. - 9 Addressing members of staff (including office staff, caretakers, and grounds staff): students will address male staff members as "Sir" or by their correct names, and will address female staff members as "Miss" or by their correct names. - 10 The school grounds the following areas are out of bounds to students: - 10.1 Classrooms and school buildings at interval and lunchtime unless a teacher is present. - 10.2 School boundaries (except the cricket complex) at interval and lunchtime. - 10.3 The bicycle racks and Grandstand during school hours. - 10.4 The main entrance, exit and front lawn of the school. - 10.5 All workshops and laboratories unless a teacher is present.
+Where co-curricular or school activities occur in the evening, students must also attend school on that day. - 5 The school day begins at 8.40 am and concludes at 3.20 pm, or when school obligations have been met. - Students are under the control of the school on the way to or from school, or at any event organised by the school.
+Travel to and from school: No student has permission to be a passenger in a vehicle driven by a PNBHS student unless specific permission has been granted (see 15.3). - After school: students should leave the grounds by 4.00 pm unless taking part in co-curricular activities, detentions or other prearranged activity.
+(Students choosing to wear school uniform outside school hours must meet the grooming standards of the school). - 8 Behaviour in class: - 8.1 Students are expected to behave in a courteous manner at all times. - 8.2 Students may not eat in class. - 8.3 Students will stand when the class teacher first enters the room. - 8.4 Students will stand when staff or visitors enter the room. - Addressing members of staff (including office staff, caretakers, and grounds staff): students will address male staff members as "Sir" or by their correct names, and will address female staff members as "Miss" or by their correct names. - 10 The school grounds the following areas are out of bounds to students: - 10.1 Classrooms and school buildings at interval and lunchtime unless a teacher is present. - 10.2 School boundaries (except the cricket complex) at interval and lunchtime. - 10.3 The bicycle racks and Grandstand during school hours. - 10.4 The main entrance, exit and front lawn of the school. - 10.5 All workshops and laboratories unless a teacher is present. - 11 Leaving the school grounds: - 11.1 Students are expected to remain in the school grounds throughout the school day. - 11.2 Students who need to leave the grounds must bring a note of explanation from their parents to the Senior Masters or Deputy Rector during assembly to obtain an exeat pass.
+On return to school students must sign in at the Student Support Centre. - 11.3 Students may not leave the grounds to go to nearby shops. - 11.4 Only in exceptional circumstances will students receive a lunch pass.